 A traditional 19th century period property with a fresh contemporary twist, situated in delightful surroundings in the coastal town of Weymouth.
-Fisherman's Cottage needed a complete overhaul for its new life as holiday home.
+Fisherman's Cottage needed a complete overhaul for its new life as a holiday home.
 Avoiding ubiquitous 'auqatic' imagery, we grounded the cottage within the landscape utilising a palette of colours from the landscape.

 The cottage was featured in the “Coast Magazine” in 2011.